 Early treatment and prevention of acne is important.
 Though this type of skin condition is often viewed by many as non-threatening, it can actually ruin you emotionally and socially.
 Aside from that, there is a certain type of acne that is actually life threatening.
 I’m talking about acne fulminans.
 Acne fulminans is fatal and can cause serious damage to your liver.
 Unlike other types of acne, acne fulminans can extend to your fat and muscle tissue.
 The byproduct of the breakdown of the cells puts a strain on your liver.
-To avoid acne fulminans and other types of acne, here are some tips that you should keep in mind.
+To avoid acne fulminans and other types of acne, check out some tips.

 Get enough sleep.
 Sleep is crucial to human existence.
 It is the time where your body restores, generates and repair.
 Recent studies show that enough sleep can actually help you avoid acne.
 Not getting enough sleep triggers the production of oil in your sebaceous glands.
 Combined with the acne causing bacteria, these excess oils inside your pores can trigger acne.